dekoza/mtgpl/MH2.rst

 :mtgtip:`Suspend<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/0/40af215c-d3f7-42f0-85cd-77a3fcd919ba.jpg?1622388967|https://scryfall.com/card/mh2/68/suspend?utm_source=api>`
    Exile target creature and put two time counters on it.
 If it doesn't have suspend, it gains suspend.
-(At the beginning of its owner's upkeep, remove a time counter from that card.
-When the last is removed, the player plays it without paying its mana cost.
+(At the beginning of its owner's upkeep, they remove a time counter.
+When the last is removed, they play it without paying its mana cost.
 If it's a creature, it has haste.)

 :mtgtip:`Svyelun of Sea and Sky<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/6/c6f9ece1-669a-47c9-96c3-1e1dbf87421c.jpg?1622399205|https://scryfall.com/card/mh2/69/svyelun-of-sea-and-sky?utm_source=api>`